Bobi-Jordanov/skopje-marathon/README.md

 - **Run With Us** — a public page listing all successfully paid participants, with search-by-name and category filtering.

-### Not implemented

-- Organizer accounts, race creation/management, and ratings/comments (the
-  second bonus feature) were left out due to time constraints.
-This would require introducing Spring Security, user roles, and a `Race` entity, which is a substantial addition beyond the core scope.

 ## Project Structure